psimonson/greyhack-scripts/README.md

 ## Notes

- - Old scripts work but the latest scripts work perfect all the time.
+ - Old scripts work perfect all the time (been tested for hours of gameplay).

+ - New scripts are with all extra print statements and debugging stripped out.

 ### Scripts (Latest)